Skip to main content

 SIGTERM handling

-bash, by default, does not automatically forward signals to child processes.
-This would mean that a SIGTERM sent to the parent processes does not reach the children.
-For this reason, be sure to exec as the last line of the start.sh script.
-Programs like gosu, nginx, apache do proper SIGTERM handling.
+Bash does not forward signals to child processes by default.
+A SIGTERM sent to the parent process does not reach the children.
+Use exec as the last line of start.sh.
+Programs like gosu, Nginx, and Apache handle SIGTERM correctly.

 echo "Starting apache"